 - Begin the introductory chemistry sequence your first year.

-- If you placed into Math 160 or higher and are considering a major in biology, biochemistry, or chemistry, take introductory chemistry (Chem 120) in the fall.
-If you are not interested in majoring in these areas and there are other fall courses that interest you more, you may defer chemistry to the spring.
+- If you place into Math 151 or higher and are considering a major in biochemistry or chemistry, take introductory chemistry (Chem 120) in the fall.
+If you are not interested in majoring in these areas and there are other fall courses that interest you more, you may defer starting chemistry to the spring.
 Note, however, that doing so will delay taking organic chemistry until your junior year.

-- If you place into Math 140, you will need to complete this course with a C or better in order to take Chemistry 120 in the spring of your first year if you earn a C or higher in your fall Math course.
-If you do not earn at least a C in your fall math course, talk to your advisor or the Health Professions Advisor in the Maytum Center for Student Success about your scheduling options.
+- If you place into Math 140, you will need to complete this course with a C or better in order to take Chemistry 120 in the spring of your first year.
+Completion of Chem 119 with a C or better will also allow you to take Chem 120.
+If you do not earn at least a C in either your fall math or Chem 119 course, talk to your advisor or the Health Professions Advisor in the Maytum Center for Student Success about your scheduling options.

-- Take English 200 at some point during your first two years.
-English 200 is a requirement for medical schools, and we recommend that you complete it no later than the end of your sophomore year.
+- Take English at the 100 level at some point during your first two years.
+English literature is a requirement for medical schools, and we recommend that you complete it no later than the end of your sophomore year.
 Earlier might be better.
-Many first and second year students find that a literature course (English 200) provides welcome variety to their schedule, which is heavily weighted in the sciences.
+Many first and second year students find that an English literature course provides welcome variety to their schedule, which is heavily weighted in the sciences.

-- Good choices for elective courses include psychology, sociology, statistics, and courses toward your potential major and/or minor.
+- Good choices for elective courses include English, psychology, global health, statistics, and courses toward your potential major and/or minor.

 Additional courses may be required by individual schools.
-This is especially true of veterinary, physician assistant and allied health programs, in particular, have requirements that vary from one school to another.
-Students should investigate early any schools in which they have a particular interest.
+Veterinary, physician assistant and allied health programs, in particular, have requirements that vary from one school to another.
+Students should investigate early any schools in which they have a special interest.